uosjapuelks/tp/docs/UserGuide.md

 `EXPIRY_DATE` | The `EXPIRY_DATE` must be of the format `YYYY-MM-DD`.
 `OPTIONAL_SORT_TYPE` | We recommend that you insert a `-` before `OPTIONAL_SORT_TYPE`.
 However, we do accommodate inputs without a `-` in front.
 Additionally, we also accept uppercase inputs.
 `KEYWORD` | This `KEYWORD` can be the exact same as the name of the item you are trying to remove.
 You can also input a `KEYWORD` that is contained within the item you are trying to remove.
+`Y|N` | Some commands may prompt you to type a `Y` to signify that you would like to proceed with the command.
+Do take note that these commands will also take `y` as consent.

 <hr/>